 Combined with the overall lower cost of living, the savings could leave survivors in a much better financial situation for their own retirement years, even if they chose to return to the U.S. some day.

-For couples like my friends, knowing that they could afford to hire a home health care provider, even someone (or two) to live on the premise full-time if warranted, seems to keep them both looking forward to the future.
-Rather than the prospect of caring for one or the other 24/7, they can look forward to maintaining that enviable love affair.
+Knowing they can afford to hire a home health care provider, even someone (or two) to live on the premise full-time if warranted, keep my friends both looking forward to the future.
+Rather than the prospect of caring for one or the other 24/7, they can look forward to maintaining that enviable love affair to the end.

 Important advice on hiring a home health care aide by PROFECO, Mexico’s Consumer Affairs Office